nirvannar/DisasterResponsePipeline/README.md

 ## Installation <a name="Installation"></a>
 The code should run with no issues using Python versions 3.8.8 using Jupyter Notebook server version 6.3.0.
-Numpy, Pandas, matplotlib.pyplot, math, seaborn, Datapane and Folium libraries were used
+Numpy, Pandas, matplotlib.pyplot, math, and seaborn libraries were used

 ```python